syscoin/syscoind-rpc/README.md

 ```

 1. `baseUrl="localhost"` - url for connecting.

 2. `port=8368` - port to use.

 3. `username=''` - user credentials.

 4. `password=''` - password credentials.

 5. `useSsl=false` - whether to use ssl

 6. `timeout=30000` - How long before the request times out in ms.

 7. `customHttpAgent` - Optional custom http agent.

 8. `loggerLevel=LOG_LEVELS.silent` - Sets logging behavior.
 Default is to silent.
 Levels are debug, error, info, silent, trace, and warn.

+9. `whitelist` - An array of RPC methods that you want logged - this will effectively "blacklist" all other methods from logging, leaving only the whitelist.
+The presence of a non-empty whitelist overrides the blacklist below.

+10. `blacklist` - An array of RPC methods that you do *not* want logged by the library.
+As mentioned above, the blacklist is overridden by a non-empty whitelist; for example, setting the following:

+    ~~~~
+    whitelist=['getinfo']
+    blacklist=['aliasnew']
+    ~~~~

+    results in only *getinfo* being logged and all other methods effectively blacklisted.

 ### Root methods